 R v Jiang, 2019 ONCA 782 – Court of Appeal overturned conviction of possession for the purpose of trafficking

-Mr. Jiang was convicted of possessing a controlled substance for the purpose of trafficking.
-Mindy prepared a fresh evidence application with his appeal.
-The Crown conceded that the fresh evidence should be admitted and that a new trial should be ordered.
-The Ontario Court of Appeal agreed and overturned the conviction.
+Mr. Jiang appealed his convictions of possessing a controlled substance for the purpose of trafficking.
+Mindy prepared a fresh evidence application for his appeal and the Crown conceded that the fresh evidence should be admitted.
+The Ontario Court of Appeal considered the fresh evidence and overturned the conviction.

 R v Moyles, 2019 SKCA 72 – Court of Appeal overturned convictions related to importing a controlled substance

 Mr. Moyles was convicted of offences related to unlawfully importing a controlled substance.
 At his appeal, Mindy successfully argued that he should be acquitted because the police illegally searched his house and denied him a lawyer.
 The Saskatchewan Court of Appeal agreed and acquitted him of all charges.